Meaningful experiences collected from my Vietnam trip

 Get a long-distance trek

 Vietnam is a heaven for trekkers.
 The mountainous regions located in the north of the country are such masterpieces created by Mother Nature.
-Sapa, Ha Giang, Dong Van etc. They are all breathtaking destinations with endless rice paddies, majestic mountain ranges, and variable ethnical cultures.
-Getting myself a long-distance trek provide me a lot of new lessons.
+Sapa, Ha Giang, Dong Van, etc. They are all breathtaking destinations with endless rice paddies, majestic mountain ranges, and variable ethnical cultures.
+Getting myself a long-distance trek provides me a lot of new lessons.
 A long-distance trek offers you the chance to tune off, detach and clear your head.
 Surrounded by nature, you will be rewarded with plenty of time alone to figure out where you’re at in your life.
 An open mind and a local guide are all you need to start.

 Live with locals